Koh Samui lockdown from Tuesday

-Koh Samui will ban people entering the resort island from Tuesday until the end of the month, as it joins the nationwide campaign to bring down the number of new coronavirus infections.
+Koh Samui will impose a ban on people entering the resort island from Tuesday until the end of the month, as it joins the nationwide campaign to bring down the number of new coronavirus infections.

-The Koh Samui mayor on Monday announced the three-week entry ban, effective from April 7-30.
+Koh Samui mayor Ramnet Jaikwang on Monday declared the three-week entry ban, effective from April 7-30.

-People will not be allowed to visit the island, except those with a health certificate from a public hospital issued within the previous 72 hours and confirming that they are not infected with the virus.
+People will not be allowed to visit the island unless they have a health certificate from a public hospital issued within the previous 72 hours confirming that they are not infected with the virus.

 Those working in transport in essential sectors - such as energy, finance, consumer products, postal services and public health - will be allowed to enter the island, the announcement said.